tulir/whatsmeow/README.md

 * Sending and receiving delivery and read receipts
 * Reading app state (contact list, chat pin/mute status, etc)
 * Sending and handling retry receipts if message decryption fails
+* Sending status messages (experimental, may not work for large contact lists)

 Things that are not yet implemented:

 * Writing app state (contact list, chat pin/mute status, etc)
-* Sending status messages or broadcast list messages (this is not supported on WhatsApp web either)
+* Sending broadcast list messages (this is not supported on WhatsApp web either)
 * Calls